 Place all your project assets in the Library folder the way they appear in your working project folder.
 Video footage does not go on this drive unless it’s outside b-roll.
-While you’re transferring assets, document on Sharepoint which Final Cut Library drive your final FCP project is located.
+While you’re transferring assets, document on SharePoint which Final Cut Library drive your final FCP project is located.

-Open Remote Desktop Connection (If you cannot open the RDC just open your internet browser and go to http://intraweb.schoolimprovement.com and continue with step 3)
+Open Remote Desktop Connection (If you cannot open the RDC just open your Internet browser and go to http://intraweb.schoolimprovement.com and continue with step 3)

 It might say, “The server name on the certificate is incorrect.
 Do you want to connect to this computer anyway?”
 Click connect.